dabeaz/curio/docs/reference.rst

     curio.run(main())

-A special circle of hell is reserved for code that combines the use of the ``abide()`` function with task cancellation.
-Although cancellation is supported, there are a few things to keep in mind about it.
+A special circle of hell awaits code that combines the use of the ``abide()`` function with task cancellation.
+Although cancellation is mostly supported, there are a few things to keep in mind about it.
 First, if you are using ``abide(func, arg1, arg2, ...)`` to run a synchronous function, that function will fully run to completion in a separate thread regardless of the cancellation.
 So, if there are